 - Accelerates lead nurture and conversion: Over 60 per cent of customers prefer an email as a contact method.
 Email marketing automation ensures that you instantly communicate with leads and customers to nurture business relationships and convert leads with little effort.
 The software also combines the lead’s behavioural data with lead scoring, giving you a clearer picture of their needs and preferences.

 - Increases transactions and ROI: Email automation software enables businesses to send timely, highly personalised emails to subscribers, so you can easily create a one-on-one relationship with your leads.
 This allows you to communicate your value and convince subscribers to make a purchase.
-The data generated throughout your B2B email campaigns will streamline your sales pitching process with the lead.
+The data generated throughout your B2B email campaigns will streamline your sales pitching process with the lead and measuring this data allows you to take a revenue-focused approach to your email campaigns.

 4. Reach more prospects on mobile